-So, what started out as a small project, had turned into something far bigger than intended, and was soon to explode out of anyone’s idea of proportion!
+So, what started out as a small project, had turned into something far bigger than intended.
+Soon it was to explode out of all proportion!
 There was wood rot inside the church, thanks to the many years of rain pouring through the war wounds of the spire.
 The paint on the walls was peeling and it was “really quite disgusting” according to the congregation.
 “My view, as church warden,” continues David Wilson “Was to just repaint the inside of the church, but English Heritage said no!
 They said we needed to do paint studies on the paint, which, you can understand if this was a medieval church hiding some wall painting or something.
 I said ‘come on!
-We’re only 150 years old, there isn’t going to be anything there!’ but they made us do it and how right they were!”
+We’re only 150 years old, there isn’t going to be anything there!’
+But they made us do it and how right they were!”

 An amazing discovery

 The paint that had been put on wasn’t breathable so the bricks were retaining a lot of water and this was doing a lot of damage.
 The whole church had been painted white.
-“When we took the painting off we found this extraordinary Victorian Polychrome brickwork, the original brickwork of the church and we didn’t know it was there.”
+“When we took the paint off we found this extraordinary Victorian Polychrome brickwork.
+This was the original brickwork of the church and we didn’t know it was there.”
 David turns to one of the volunteer guides of the church “Adrian has been a member of this church for years and never knew!”

 rebellion on the Cliff

-Some of the walls have been repainted, and these are the original walls of the ‘cheap fisherman’s chapel’ built to get the fishermen and their families out of St Mary and St Eanswythe’s in 1862.
-By the time the chapel and missionary project had proved its success, and a larger church was needed, there was the money to extend the walls and use the more expensive polychrome brick work which is now all exposed for all to see.
+Some of the walls have been repainted.
+These are the original walls of the ‘cheap fisherman’s chapel’ built to get the fishing families out of St Mary and St Eanswythe’s in 1862.
+By the time the chapel and missionary project had proved its success, there was money to extend the walls.
+The more expensive polychrome brick work was laid, and is now all exposed for all to see.

 This extension though, and the success of the church was to bring it into contention a few years’ later.
 St Peter’s is in fact incredibly significant in British Church history.
 Its first incumbent, the Reverend Charles Joseph Ridsdale was curate at St Mary and St Eanswythe’s and became the parish priest in 1868 of St Peter’s.
 He was well known for his catholic leanings and association with the traditionalism of the Oxford Movement.
 Because of this, he was prosecuted in a case known as the Folkestone Ritual Case.